icsdataset/hai/README.md

 - **Turbine Process (P2):** A rotor kit process that closely simulates the behavior of an actual rotating machine.
 It is controlled by GE's Mark VIe DCS.
 - **Water-treatment Process (P3):** A water-treatment process that includes the pumping of water to the upper reservoir and releasing it back into the lower reservoir.
 It is controlled by Siemens's S7-300 PLC.

-- **HIL Simulation(P4):** Both of the boiler and turbine processes are interconnected to reamin sychronous with the rotating speed of the virtual steam-trubine power generation model.
+- **HIL Simulation(P4):** Both of the boiler and turbine processes are interconnected to remain sychronous with the rotating speed of the virtual steam-trubine power generation model.
 The pump and value in the water-treatment process are controlled by the pumped-storage hydropower generation model.
 The dSPACE's SCALEXIO system is used for HIL simulations and is interconnected with the real-world processes through a Siemens S7-1500 PLC and ET200 remote IO devices for data-acquisition system based on OPC gateway.

 ## HAI Dataset